Mairex1337/U-Net-SSeg/README.md

 ```
 Insert 'unet' or 'baseline' for 'model_name'.

 __NOTE__: Training will require at least 8GB of RAM.
-Training even one epoch of the U-Net model without an NVIDIA GPU is computationally unfeasible.
+Training even one epoch of the U-Net model without an NVIDIA GPU is likely computationally unfeasible.

 ### 4. Viewing results